Our Onsite Program

-Who is The Next Stop program designed for?
+Who is The Next Stop’s onsite program designed for?

-Adults who have mild intellectual disabilities, high-functioning autism, or acquired brain injuries and meet the following guidelines.
+Adults who have mild disabilities and meet the following guidelines.

 – 20 years or older